Runway: History

-Headings

-For fixed-wing aircraft, it is advantageous to perform takeoffs and landings into the wind to reduce takeoff or landing roll and reduce the ground speed needed to attain flying speed.
-Larger airports usually have several runways in different directions, so that one can be selected that is most nearly aligned with the wind.
-Airports with one runway are often constructed to be aligned with the prevailing wind.
-Compiling a wind rose is in fact one of the preliminary steps taken in constructing airport runways.
-Note that wind direction is given as the direction the wind is coming from: a plane taking off from runway 09 faces east, into an "east wind" blowing from 090°.
+Design

+Orientation

+The primary consideration in determining runway orientation is the prevailing wind direction, in lieu of spatial constraints or obstructions that may prevent optimal alignment.
+To mitigate the occurrence of crosswind operations which are more challenging and dangerous, runways at airports are designed to align with the wind's direction.
+Utilizing runways oriented with the wind direction also allows for aircraft to take-off and land into the headwind, reducing the length of runway used during operations.
+Taking off and landing into the wind increases the relative air speed of the aircraft to create more lift; this allows aircraft to reach take-off velocity with a shorter amount of ground roll and also allows aircraft to land with a slower ground speed.
+To determine the prevailing wind directions, analysis of a wind rose is used before constructing airport runways.

 Originally in the 1920s and 1930s, airports and air bases (particularly in the United Kingdom) were built in a triangle-like pattern of three runways at 60° angles to each other.
-The reason was that back then aviation was only starting, and as a result although it was known that winds affect runway distance required, etc. not much was known about wind behaviour.
-As a result, three runways in a triangle-like pattern were built, and the runway with the heaviest traffic on it would eventually expand into an airport's main runway, while the other two runways would be either abandoned or converted into taxiways.
-For example Bristol Airport has only one runway—09/27 (9/27)—and two taxiways that form a 'V' which may have been runways on the original 1930s RAF Lulsgate Bottom airbase.
+The reason was that aviation was only starting, and although it was known that wind affected the runway distance required, not much was known about wind behaviour.
+As a result, three runways in a triangle-like pattern were built, and the runway with the heaviest traffic would eventually expand into the airport's main runway, while the other two runways would be either abandoned or converted into taxiways.